RyanYuanSun/MandSOT-CNN/README.md

-# Mandarin-VOT-ML-CNN
+# MandVOT: ML-powered Mandarin Voice Onset Time(VOT) Detection
-CNN network for mandarin VOT(Voice Onset Time) detection in recordings
+This is a  mandarin VOT(Voice Onset Time) detection in recordings